Don’t fall prey to a debt collection scam – read our six tips on how to instantly spot a fraudster

 Direct Collection Bailiffs Limited (DCBL)

 Last year, DCBL recovered more than £35 million in debts for small business owners.
-And, with its own TV show and a 98% client retention rate, it’s one of the UK’s leading debt collection service suppliers.
+And, with its own TV show (Can’t Pay?
+We’ll Take it Away) and a 98% client retention rate, it’s one of the UK’s leading debt collection service suppliers.

 Debt Collect UK